psychemedia/island-storynotes/worsley/epistles.md

 « Weary, fatigu d, a fruitless rover,
 No 480 long a universal lover, win 07 Jot .
 1 6 2:1217070
-Resolv'd to make my searehes oV ,
+Resolv'd to make my searches oV ,
 Determin'd now to end my measures,
 But not to stop my carnal pleasures;
 In ev'ry way to change my rien 100 15/20 300